 Subjects with CSP deviations will be listed individually, including subject number and observed deviation.
+Depending on the seriousness of the deviation, subject might be excluded from the PP population, which shall be documented prior to database lock.

-Deviations from the statistical plan will be documented in the statistical report.
+Deviations from the statistical plan will be documented.

-10. Protection of personal data
+11. Protection of personal data

-The study shall include collection and processing of personal data as specified in the Regulation (EU) 2016/679 on the protection of individuals with regard to the processing of personal data and on the free movement of such data.
+The study shall include collection and processing of personal data as specified in Directive 95/46 EC on the protection of individuals with regard to the processing of personal data and on the free movement of such data.
 For the purposes of the study, Sponsor will be considered the data controller, and Institution and PI will both be considered data processors.